The Ecovillage Map of Regeneration

 These principles can be applied wherever a person is – in one’s individual life, in an organisation, in designing a new project, in formulating community-led development plans and more.
 They are meant to be an inspiration and road-map to implementing ecovillage lifestyles regardless of where or who you are.

-Dimensions of Sustainability Overview
+Map of Regeneration Overview

 Ecovillagers tend to actively work to build trust, collaboration and openness between people, and to make sure they feel empowered, seen and heard.
 Ecovillages often provide a sense of belonging through community relationships, common projects, shared goals, and social processes, but do not demand that everyone is the same – unity and strength through diversity is important to the ecovillage movement.